swissup/swissup.github.io/m2/extensions/geoip/maxmind-databases.md

 ### Database types

-Our module uses GeoIP2 City database provided by MaxMind company.
+Our module alows to integrate GeoIP2 City database provided by MaxMind company.
 There are [free](https://dev.maxmind.com/geoip/geoip2/geolite2/) and
 [paid](https://www.maxmind.com/en/geoip2-city) versions of geoip database available.
+We don't distribute module with our module.

 Both database versions provide the same address information: